 Tell me about yourself

-I am a professional project manager, with diverse experience in business and project development and management gained from different industries, holds the ambition and passion to lead and impact global business.
+I am a professional project manager, with diverse X years’ experience in business and project development and management gained from different industries, holds the ambition and passion to lead and impact global business.
 I am also a hard-working, flexible team worker, with a diverse set of transferable skills that can contribute to this role in your team.
+For example , I’m an expert in xxx and holding the certificates of xxxx

 My current role is RD project manager for MB middle size car development.
 I work with global and local cross-functional and sub-section teams, delivered the new C class project from building first vehicle to production, also continued supporting on GLC and E class from digital product to hardware component and overall vehicle development phase, and focus on product agile change management since this year, where I made significant contributions.

-I want this job. (research and understanding of this role and team) If I join your team, as a curious and hard-working person, I promise I will quickly learn and run in the role, be a supportive team member, bring my knowledge and skills, start contributing and making positive impact to deliver best products and service for customers.
+The position I’m applying is really attractive to me, not only because of this xxx, but also the match between the job responsibilities and my skills & interest. (research and understanding of this role and team) If I join your team, as a curious and hard-working person, I promise I will quickly learn and run in the role, be a supportive team member, bring my knowledge and skills, start contributing and making positive impact to deliver best products and service for customers.

 Why Amazon?

-I read Jeff Bezos’ 2020 letter to shareholder, and was very impressed by Amazon’s value creation (to customer, employee, 3P seller, shareholder), the commitment to be world’s best employer, the care of climate, and the encourage for people to be different.
+I read Jeff Bezos’ 2020 letter to shareholder, and was deep impressed by Amazon’s value creation (to customer, employee, 3P seller, shareholder), the commitment to be world’s best employer, the care of climate, and the encourage for people to be different.
 All of those tell me that Amazon is a great company.
 I also appreciate Amazon’s culture of diversity and equality as well as LPs, which attracts people like me.
 So I’d like to be part of the great team on the amazing journey.

 And I believe that Amazon will be an exciting place for me, where I will fit the atmosphere, work with lots of intelligent people on more projects, gain more experiences, develop skills quickly, and also contribute with my knowledge and passion to the future success of Amazon.